antvis/G2/CONTRIBUTING.md

 # Run the test after you finish your modification.
 Add new test cases or change old ones if you feel necessary
 $ npm test

-# If your modification pass the tests, congradulations it's time to push your work back to us.
-Notice that the commit message should be wirtten in the following format.
+# If your modification pass the tests, congratulations it's time to push your work back to us.
+Notice that the commit message should be written in the following format.
 $ git add . # git add -u to delete files
 $ git commit -m "fix(role): role.use must xxx"
 $ git push origin branch-name